 Q – Why am I required to have an e-mail address?

 A – There are two reasons: First, an e-mail address is required in order to pay fees on-line – a notification of the fee payment is sent to the e-mail address, Second, almost all of our Club communication is via e-mail.
-There is a weekly newsletter sent out to all members and program coordinators/ coaches will communicate with their program participants via e-mail.
+Newsletters are sent out regularly to all members and program coordinators/ coaches will communicate with their program participants via e-mail.

 Q – I don’t currently have an e-mail address or a computer at home.
 Can I request to register via mail-in form?